a woman looking at her reflection in a broken mirror

 Tools to overcome addiction

 However, addiction can be defeated.
-First and foremost, the person must be ready, honest, and be courageous to accept that one can recover from their addiction.
+First and foremost, the person must be ready, honest, and courageous to accept that one can recover from their addiction.
 There are many ways to overcome addiction.
 Some tools can be used to kick out that habit.
-Let’s further explore this with the things that you or an addicted person can do for fighting addiction.
+Let’s further explore this with the things that you or an addicted person can do to fight addiction.

 Make a commitment